Whiley/RFCs/text/0000-subtyping.md

       return 0
 ```

-This example is particularly problematic because it must be possible
+This example is particularly problematic because there is no way to
-to evaluate a type test!
+evaluate this type test!
 Likewise, a similar example for references
 can easily be constructed.

 Another problematic scenario with runtime type tests is the extraction